jeenaAdhikariVeetil/URL_Lookup/README.md

 3. URLs cannot be empty or null.

-4. Expected urls count is assumeed to be 50,000.
+4. Expected urls count is assumed to be 50,000.
 This is set as the initial value for Concurrent hashmap.

 Technologies Used